keomony/CV/README.md

 ## Keomony Khun

 I am a full stack developer specializing in Ruby, Rails, Javascript, and jQuery.
 I did a Computer Science Degree and worked as a web developer in various organizations in Cambodia.
 I am passionate about technology and love solving problems.
-After deciding to get back to work after 5 years of childcare, I started teaching myself Ruby.
+I decided to get back to work after 5 years of parenting.
+To begin with, I started teaching myself Ruby.

-In November 2016, I enrolled in Makers Academy, Europe's leading developer Bootcamp.
-The Bootcamp has been a fantastic experience for me!
-Firstly I am amazed at what I have learned and can now create using Ruby and JavaScript.
-In addition, I learned many software development best practices, including Agile methodologies, XP values, and object-oriented design principles.
+In November 2016, I enrolled in Makers Academy, Europe's leading developer Bootcamp, and the Bootcamp has been a fantastic experience for me.
+Firstly I am amazed at what I have learned and can use those skills to create web applications using Ruby and JavaScript.
+In addition, I learned many software-development-best practices, including Agile methodologies, XP values, and object-oriented design principles.

-I am looking forwards to joining a focused and driven team which emphasizes individual development and contributing to the community.
+I am looking forward to joining a focused and driven team which emphasizes individual development and contributing to the community.

 ## Skills